brabster/tw-site/src/pages/articles/2020-06-07-bashing-alpine/index.md

 Aww, snap!
 The script has to be there, we *just* copied it into place.
 So why do we get an error saying that `./bash-script.sh` is not found?

 The answer is... because we're trying to run a Bash script on an Alpine image.
-Alpine doesn't ship with a Bash shell, so the error is really saying that `!#/bin/bash` isn't found, not that the script itself isn't found.
+Alpine doesn't ship with a Bash shell, so the error is really saying that the interpreter `/bin/bash` isn't found, not that the script itself isn't found.
 Catches me out every time!

 The fix? `#!/bin/sh` instead.
 Might need to avoid any Bash-specific syntax.
 Given this script saved as `sh-script.sh`: